SWAN Utility Advisory Group

 Advisory Member Bios

-Michael Toh, Director – Water Supply Network Department at PUB, the National Water Agency (Singapore)
+Michael Toh, Chief Information Officer at PUB, the National Water Agency (Singapore)

 The Water Supply Network Department at PUB is responsible for planning, developing, operating and maintaining the water supply network in Singapore, as well as managing Singapore’s water demand.
 The Department also oversees PUB’s Call Centre – PUB-One and its Water Service and Operations Centre which ensures that all water related feedback such as leaks are promptly and professionally attended to.
 Michael is also Singapore’s National Focal Point at the ASEAN Working Group for Water Resources Management.